-Iriff: Univ. of Southern California Ostrow School of Dentistry – Class of 2019
+Iriff: University of Southern California Ostrow School of Dentistry – Class of 2019

-Eshere: BU School of Dental Medicine- Class of 2019
+Eshere: Boston University Henry M. Goldman School of Dental Medicine – Class of 2019

 The OHS program was by far the best decision of my life.
 The application process for dental school can be both exhaustive and tedious, especially when faced with setbacks the first time around.
 Giving up seemed so easy, however that was not an option for me.
 It had been my dream and goal to become a dentist my entire life.
 Not wanting to take an entire year off after graduating from undergrad, I applied to the program and gained acceptance.
 Even though the courses were rigorous, the support of faculty, advisors, and classmates helped me to succeed.
 Having the opportunity to take classes along with the dental students reinforced my passion for dentistry.
 This opportunity allowed me to improve on my science academic standing and the DAT.
 I was also able to evaluate and change my study habits and test taking skills along the way.
 I am now better equipped to tackle dental school.